szweibel/DHRI-static/workshops/python.md

 greet()
 ```

 Save the file as `greet.py`, and call it from your terminal.
 You might have noticed that this time, we didn't pass in an argument!
 Note that a function doesn't have to take an input (or argument), or it can take several arguments!
-There is a lot of flexbility involved in writing your own functions, which you can craft carefully to do exactly what you want them to!
+There is a lot of flexibility involved in writing your own functions, which you can craft carefully to do exactly what you want them to!
 Read more about some of the many things you can do with functions on the online web tutorial [W3Schools](https://www.w3schools.com/python/python_functions.asp).

 ## Challenge